signingtoday/signingtoday-sdk-ruby/docs/Bit4idPathgroupOrganizationsApi.md

 Get the settings of an oraganization

-This API allows to obtain the settings of an organization, such as:   - _default_rao_ : the default rao user of the organization   - _dst_default_months_ : default deadline of a dst before its expiration   - _logo_ : the logo of the organization
+This API allows to obtain the settings of an organization, such as:   - _default_rao_ : the default rao user of the organization   - _dst_default_days_ : default deadline of a dst before its expiration   - _logo_ : the logo of the organization

 ### Example